Grassroots effort to allow legitimate and reputable credit repair in Georgia

 I would like some help in changing a current Georgia law that is hurting Consumers across the state and putting Georgia residents at a disadvantage to every other state in the union.

 Please allow me to tell you my story.
 I organize and promote the largest domestic credit convention in the country.
 It is attended by companies such as Equifax, TransUnion, FICO, Vantage Score, The Credit Data Industry Association, Microsoft, and Moody’s Analytics just to name a few.
 In 2020, I planned to have the convention in Atlanta Georgia.
-Atlanta has a world class airport which would make travel to the convention affordable easy as many cities have direct flights into ATL.
-I did 12 site visits in Atlanta and picked a location for the event which would have brought 7 figures of revenue to the city.
+Atlanta has a world class airport which would make travel to the convention affordable and easy as many cities have direct flights into ATL.
+I did 12 venue site visits in Atlanta and picked a location for the event which would have brought 7 figures of revenue to the city.
 That is when the other shoe dropped.
 I learned that if I held the convention in Georgia that the attorney general would prosecute me for breaking the law.

 You see there is an antiquated law on the books in Georgia that you are not allowed to discuss the improvement of consumer’s credit in the state unless you are an attorney or a non profit.
 Any person attending the convention that was not an owner of a business would be deemed a consumer and any discussion of credit improvement would mean we would be violating Georgia law and subject to prosecution.